Install Chrome Extension Chrome Extension

 Known Problems and Issues +

-A total of 32 weaknesses have been documented for the Hyundai Elantra XD (2000–2006) — 20 engine-related and 12 vehicle-related.
+A total of 37 weaknesses have been documented for the Hyundai Elantra XD (2000–2006) — 25 engine-related and 12 vehicle-related.
 Typical issues affect Rust, Suspension, Brakes, Steering.

 Elantra (D4EA, 2001–2006) — Be Careful: Common-rail injector wear, Turbocharger failure, Head gasket failure.
 Power: 113 PS.

-Elantra (G4GC, 2000–2006) — Be Careful: CVVT phaser failure from oil quality, Timing chain stretch from 150,000 km, Oil consumption from piston ring wear.
+Elantra (G4GC, 2000–2006) — Be Careful: Timing belt failure — engine destruction (interference engine), Head gasket failure (2005–2007), CVVT phaser failure from oil quality.
 Power: 139–143 PS.

-Elantra (G4GB, 2000–2006) — Be Careful: Timing belt maintenance interval, Neglected timing belt — valve damage, Oil consumption from piston rings.
+Elantra (G4GB, 2000–2006) — Be Careful: Neglected timing belt — valve damage, Timing belt maintenance interval, Oil consumption from piston rings.
 Power: 122 PS.

-Elantra (G4GM, 2000–2006) — Be Careful: Timing belt maintenance interval, Timing belt failure — interference engine, Oil consumption from valve stem seals.
+Elantra (G4GM, 2000–2006) — Be Careful: Timing belt failure — interference engine, Timing belt maintenance interval, Oil consumption from valve stem seals.
 Power: 131–132 PS.

 What to watch out for with the Hyundai Elantra?
 See the detailed listing of all engine and vehicle weaknesses in the sections above.